Adam Ant Is the Blueblack Hussar in Marrying the Gunner's Daughter: Critical reception

 A review in The Times was in the same vein and with the same score.
 Will Hodgkinson wrote, "In the early 1980s Adam Ant was the best pop star on the planet ...
 Some of that genius is in evidence on this comeback of sorts, but it comes as damaged goods, with a sense of frantic chaos rather than contained energy ...
 The problem is that all kind of good musical and lyrical themes come across as thrown together, rather than making coherent sense ...
 Still, there are some gems buried among the cartoonish, throwaway moments ...
 It's a scrappy, unfocused album, and too long at 17 tracks, but it does reveal the life force beating away inside a fascinating, original, troubled man."

 Dave Simpson of The Guardian graded the album three stars out of five, but his review was more straightforwardly enthusiastic.
-He described the LP as "a rickety but entertaining mix of the best elements of his imperial period: tribal glam stomps, razor-slashed T.Rex guitars, two-drummer Glitter beats, knowing homages to cult icons (Vince Taylor and Vivienne Westwood) and sex ...
-'Dirty Beast' offers a sweeter, poppier Ant than the glam-punk of yore.
-While nothing quite reaches the dizzy heights of Antmusic, 'Shrink' – a perhaps autobiographical romp about a man who needs medication to feel normal – is as riotous as he's sounded in three decades.
+He described the LP as "a rickety but entertaining mix of the best elements of his imperial period: tribal glam stomps, razor-slashed T.Rex guitars, two-drummer Glitter beats, knowing homages to cult icons ("Vince Taylor" and "Vivienne Westwood") and sex ...
+"Dirty Beast" offers a sweeter, poppier Ant than the glam-punk of yore.
+While nothing quite reaches the dizzy heights of "Antmusic", 'Shrink' – a perhaps autobiographical romp about a man who needs medication to feel normal – is as riotous as he's sounded in three decades.

-Jeremy Allen in the NME was less complimentary, awarding the album 4 out of 10 and considering it to be too lengthy and too experimental. "(This is) an album that gives the middle finger to brevity ... really long name and record, painfully so at times.
-There are flashes of the old brilliance on 'Shrink' but preceding number 'Hardmenhardblokes' (sic) is as baffling as it is weird ... experimentalism meanders into the bizarre and unlistenable.
+Jeremy Allen in the NME was less complimentary, awarding the album 2 stars out of 5 and considering it to be too lengthy and too experimental. "(This is) an album that gives the middle finger to brevity ... really long name and record, painfully so at times.
+There are flashes of the old brilliance on "Shrink" but preceding number "Hardmenhardblokes" (sic) is as baffling as it is weird ... experimentalism meanders into the bizarre and unlistenable.
 That said, it's sort of heartening to have him back."

 In the Metro, John Lewis was similarly sceptical, awarding two stars out of five and calling it a "patchy comeback album that often sounds like an unfinished, unmixed demo...
-There are moments (Cool Zombie, Vince Taylor, How Can I Say I Miss You?) when Ant's pop majesty shines through but others (Punkyoungirl, Dirty Beast, Sausage) that sound like Two Ronnies punk parodies."
+There are moments ("Cool Zombie", "Vince Taylor", "How Can I Say I Miss You?") when Ant's pop majesty shines through but others ("Punkyoungirl", "Dirty Beast", "Sausage") that sound like Two Ronnies punk parodies."